Research & Publications

 The Therapeutic Market Behind MIRA-55

-MIRA-55 enhances the therapeutic potential for treating anxiety, cognitive impairment, and neuropathic pain by striking a balance between the beneficial effects of tetrahydrocannabinol (THC) and cannabidiol (CBD) by targeting the cannabinoid receptors CB1 and CB2.
+MIRA-55 enhances the therapeutic potential for treating anxiety and cognitive impairment by striking a balance between the beneficial effects of tetrahydrocannabinol (THC) and cannabidiol (CBD) by targeting the cannabinoid receptors CB1 and CB2.
 MIRA-55 has potent anti-anxiety effects without any symptoms of sedation or intoxication.

 Anxiety Disorder